 14 miles, 2,500 ft climbing

-From Aid Station #2, you will proceed south on USFS Road 888 for ~ 4 miles to the bottom of Old Monarch Pass Road, where you will turn left.
-Old Monarch Pass Road, while not steep, is a long and tedious climb.
+From aid Station #2: Proceed south on USFS Road 888 for 4 miles to the bottom of Old Monarch Pass Road, where you will turn left.
+While not steep, Old Monarch Pass Road is a long and tedious climb.
 Settle in.
-After cresting Old Monarch Pass you will descend for less than 0.2 miles and take a right onto singletrack which will bring you to Hwy 50.
+After cresting Old Monarch Pass, descend for less than 0.2 miles and take a right onto singletrack that leads to Hwy 50.
+Carefully cross the highway and turn left (north) to reach the Monarch At The Crest Store and Aid Station #3 (70.5 miles).
+Aid Station #3 is well stocked and provides access to your drop bag.
+It’s also a good place to assess remaining energy, as you still have 55 miles to go, including 35 miles of singletrack.you to Hwy 50.
 Take care crossing the highway and turn left (North) to reach the Monarch At The Crest Store and Aid Station #3 (70.5 miles).
 Aid Station #3 is well stocked and here you will have access to your drop bag.
-Aid Station #3 is also a great place to decide how much you have left in the tank, as you will still have 55 miles to ride with 35 miles of it being singletrack.
+Aid Station #3 is also a great place to decide how much you have left in the tank, as you will still have 55 miles to ride, with 35 miles of it being singletrack.

 Aid #3 to Aid #4